pei-huang/pei-huang.github.io/_pages/publications.md

 ## Working Papers

-- Racial Disparities in the Health Effects from Air Pollution: Evidence from Ports, with Kenneth Gillingham.
-In Review.
-[Working Paper] [NBER Working Paper] [ZEW Discussion Paper]
+- Racial Disparities in the Health Effects from Air Pollution: Evidence from Ports. *In Review*. (with Kenneth Gillingham).

 ## Peer-Reviewed Journal Articles

-- The Climate and Health Benefits from Intensive Energy Efficiency Improvements.
+- [The Climate and Health Benefits from Intensive Energy Efficiency Improvements](/publication/2015-10-01-paper-title-number-3).
 (2021). *Science Advances*. (with Kenneth Gillingham, Colby Buehler, Jordan Peccia, and Drew Gentner)
 - Long-Run Environmental and Economic Impacts of Electrifying Ports in the United States.
 (2020). *Environmental Science & Technology* (with Kenneth Gillingham)
 - Is Abundant Natural Gas a Bridge to a Low-Carbon Future or a Dead-end?.
 (2019). *Energy Journal*. (with Kenneth Gillingham)
 - Developing Precautionary Reference Points for Fishery Management Using Robust Control Theory: Application to the Chesapeake Bay Blue Crab Fishery.
 (2019). *Marine and Coastal Fisheries*. (with Michael Wilberg et al.)